tomdohnal/blog-posts/Migrating to SSR: part 2.md

 ## What are the cons of SSR? 👎🏻
 ### The need for a server
 As opposed to the "traditional" SPAs where you don't even *need* a server to run your code, you need one in order to render the code on the server (it's called *server* side rendering after all...).
 What this means is that you have to pay for a server to execute your React.js code.
-If you
+If you already have a server, the resource consumption might go up.

+What can you do about it?
+Well, think about if SSR is the right solution for your usecase.
+You might be better of leveriging JAM Stack or

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODk3MTUxODQ0LC0xMTAzODM3Njc1LC0xMj
-MzNTM0MTM5LDEzNTc5NDY2NDldfQ==
+eyJoaXN0b3J5IjpbMTk0ODMwMDkyNSwtMTEwMzgzNzY3NSwtMT
+IzMzUzNDEzOSwxMzU3OTQ2NjQ5XX0=
 -->